suseal4kontur/sokoban/sokoban/README.md

 When all the boxes are placed on the storage places the game is won.
 If a box is stuck the user can't do anything for now but to exit.
+If the player moves on thorns the game is lost.

 ### Architecture
 ![](ClassDiagram.png)